 - Introductions: Develop a plan for conducting introductions to align with the time you can devote to that task.
 If there are several students enrolled in the training and little time is set aside for introductions, name tags or tent cards may suffice under those conditions.
-If more time is allotted, that time may be spent on allowing each student to introduce themselves, along with some of their background or motivation for being part of the training. - Demonstrating the use of virtual classroom software. - Questions and Answers (Q&A): Plan for Q&A beforehand by allotting a specific amount of time for questions in your training plan per topic.
+If more time is allotted, that time may be spent on allowing each student to introduce themselves, along with some of their background or motivation for being part of the training. - Questions and Answers: Plan for Q&As beforehand by allotting a specific amount of time for questions in your training plan per topic.